-If you find that you are having multiple miscarriages (3 or more) or after a year if you are under 35 years of age and you are still unable to get pregnant, your obstetrician/gynecologist should recommend that you see a reproductive endocrinologist for a complete assessment and treatment options for you and a male partner if you have one.
-If you are over 35, you should not wait more than six months to see an RE.
+If you find that you are having multiple miscarriages (3 or more) or after a year if you are under 35 years of age and you are still unable to get pregnant, your obstetrician/gynecologist should recommend that you see a reproductive endocrinologist for a complete assessment and treatment options for you and a male partner if you have one. you are over 35 if, you should not wait more than six months to see an RE.
 Many people are surprised to learn that approximately 40% of the time there is a medical problem with men that impacts fertility.
 Sometimes an assessment shows there is a medical issue with both the man and the woman.
-In approximately 10-20% of cases of infertility, the exact cause for infertility is not able to be determined.
+The exact cause of infertility cannot determined in approximately 10-20% of infertility cases.
 This can be the most painful scenario to cope with.

 The good news is that if your treatment is successful and you become pregnant the frequency of your visits will decrease.
 You initially will probably have weekly ultrasounds to monitor your pregnancy.
 It is incredibly reassuring to have the opportunity to see your baby, hear the heartbeat and be told your pregnancy is progressing in a normal way.